postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 How can you know that you are done and that you didn't forget to assign any class to a threading model?

-Add the _Thread Safety Policy_ to the project and build the project.
-This policy will warn you about potentially unsafe classes and dangerous static fields.
+You can add the _Thread Safety Policy_ to the project.
+It will check your code during the build and warn you about potentially unsafe classes and static fields.

 [19]

 Oh, we forgot the `RandomGenerator` class.
-Make it a _synchronized_ object so everything executes within a lock.
+Make it a _synchronized_ object it never gets accessed concurrently.
 Instead of an array, use an `ImmutableArray` wherever you can.
 It makes it easier to reason about your code.

 Build again to see if the warnings disappeared.